This is level 2: pick prime numbers in the range 17 to 37.

 Answers to this exercise are available lower down this page when you are logged in to your Transum account.
 If you donâ€™t yet have a Transum subscription one can be very quickly set up if you are a teacher, tutor or parent.

-Currently the fastest time in the last month for this level (Level 2) has been achieved by Brooke Keuning-tapley with a time of 0:05 (that is 5 seconds) on Sunday, March 19, 2023.
+Currently the fastest time in the last month for this level (Level 2) has been achieved by Archit Thapa with a time of 0:07 (that is 7 seconds) on Friday, May 19, 2023.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.

 Chris Smith @aap03102 Twitter,